liferay/headlessapis.wedeploy.io/content/docs/content-space/structuredContents/structuredContent.md

 ```

-In a JSON-HAL formatted response, the `_embedded` section contains the `StructuredContent` key.
+In the response, the `_embedded` section contains the `StructuredContent` key.
 This key contains the list of structured content:

 ```json
 {